-As the Company did not yet have unencumbered access to the Capcapo property at June 30, 2012, exploration costs incurred to date in 2012 in respect of this property have been expensed.
+As the Company did not yet have unencumbered access to the Capcapo property at June 30, 2013, exploration costs incurred to date in respect of this property have been expensed.

-The impairment charge for Phuoc Son relates to exploration costs incurred within the core area of the Song Thanh Natural Reserve, which the Company no longer intends exploring or ultimately mining in the future due to access issues surrounding reserve areas in Vietnam.
+The impairment charge for Phuoc Son incurred in the period ended June 30, 2012 related to exploration costs incurred within the core area of the Song Thanh Natural Reserve, which the Company no longer intends exploring or ultimately mining in the future due to access issues surrounding reserve areas in Vietnam (see Note 12).